jatin3893/vtkDataSetReaders/README.md

 Current implementation of the reader supports the following geoJSON geometries

--Point
+- Point

--Multi Point
+- Multi Point

--Line String
+- Line String

--Multi Line String
+- Multi Line String

--Polygon (Without holes)
+- Polygon (Without holes)

--Multi Polygons (Without holes)
+- Multi Polygons (Without holes)

+The vtkLASReader filter reads LIDAR data in LAS format and converts it into VTK compatible vtkPolyData.

+To Do:

+For visualisation purposes, PointData in vtkPolyData will be modified according to the following point data properties:

+- Classification/Class Name
+- Intensity
+- Colour

 The implementation is based on VTK version 6.
 At present, it is not compatible with older versions of VTK.